geomagpy/MARTAS/README.md

         pip install cryptography==38.0.4
         pip install geomagpy

-In case you get problems related to llvmlite or numba (observed in rasbian bookworm with python 3.11.2), please contact the development team for a minimal version of geomagpy without emd support (please note: this will affect KI and activity analysis, which usually is not done on pMARTAS).
+In case you get problems related to llvmlite or numba (observed in raspbian bookworm with python 3.11.2), please contact the development team for a minimal version of geomagpy without emd support (please note: this will affect KI and activity analysis, which usually is not done on pMARTAS).